minprog/progbg2/intro/index.md

 - After the first print the function returns, the last choice is removed, and the next option 'b' is selected at level 3.

-- The function returns and removes twice as the for-loop in level 3 completes.
-Now we are back in the for-loop of level 2 and select next option 'b' and option 'a' in a new for-loop at level 3.
+- Then function returns and removes twice as the for-loop in level 3 completes.
+Now we are back in the for-loop of level 2 and select next option 'b' and then option 'a' in a new for-loop at level 3.

 This process continues until the first for-loop in level 1 is completed.
-Notice that our list is of a mutable type so there is only one list that is shared by all the levels.
+Notice that our list is of a mutable type so there is only one list that is shared by all levels, hence the pop() function.

 ## Assignment: path finding